• Aug 19, 2025

 See also: How to Travel to Mahakaleshwar Temple from Delhi

 To travel to Somnath Temple from Delhi by air, you must take a connecting flight, as there is no direct flight to the nearest airport, Diu.
 One of the most common routes involves a layover in Ahmedabad, Rajkot or Vadodara.
-You can take a bus or a taxi to Somnath from these respective cities.
+You can take a bus or a taxi from these cities to Somnath.
 Alternatively, you can fly to Rajkot or Porbandar and then travel to Somnath by road.

 Connecting flights